mikhama/presentation-tensorflowjs/README.md

 I have created an application for <a href="https://mikhama.github.io/image-recognition/">image recognition</a> in order to show you that TensorFlow.js is not very hard to use on real life Web-Applications.

 My application is very simple to use:
-- Wait when a model is loading.
 - Push the button and select an image.
-- And see a result.
+- See a result.
 The result is what kind of the object is on the image.
 - You can see a probability and five possible answers.

-You can see the code on my <a href="https://github.com/mikhama/image-recognition">Github</a>.
+You can see the code on my <a href="https://github.com/mikhama/image-recognition">GitHub</a> page.

 ```
 8   const model = await tf.loadModel('./model/model.json');